-Bankers, accountants and business brokers are a few additional experts you should include on your negotiating team.
-They can estimate if the business will provide the expected income for a certain time period, inform you about the latest industry trends, laws and more.
+Bankers, accountants, and business brokers are a few additional experts you should include on your negotiating team.
+They can estimate if the business will provide the expected income for a certain time period, inform you about the latest industry trends, laws, and more.
 They can give you important information about the current market conditions and whether or not the terms of the deal are beneficial to you.

 Things to avoid when negotiating

 While negotiating, it is completely fine to define additional steps and set schedules, but do your best to avoid ultimatums.
 Playing tough is certainly not the best way to conclude the deal and buy or sell a business.
-Moreover, it will probably drive away the other party.
+Moreover, it will probably drive away from the other party.

 Instead, it is always better to remember that everything is negotiable and suggest a modified set of terms that will work for both parties.
 If you are selling – buyers may offer deals that seem typically lower than your asking price.
 However, you should remain patient and negotiate with buyers – since they usually have alternative offers in mind.
 Avoid impulsive reactions at all costs.